 Our clinic search facility provides local information on NHS and private continence services in your area.
 You can phone and make an appointment with most clinics, however, please bear in mind that some clinics will only take referrals from a health professional.
 To find out where your nearest continence service is please contact the B&BF office on 01536 533255.

 Private Clinics – we are now accepting details from private as well as NHS led clinics. if you are a health professional and would like to add your private clinic details to our database so we can advise callers of all their local options, there is a standard fee of £120 for each individual clinic added for a period of one year.
 Please send us an email if you are interested in this service.

 Pathway to Success

 If you think you may have a problem with your bladder, then the Pathway to Success could be just what you’re looking for.
 This free booklet is a step by step guide for both men and women, providing advice on how to find out what may be causing your bladder symptoms, enabling you to take back control of your life and start getting better.

 As the independent regulator of all health and adult social care services in England, CQC registers, monitors and routinely inspects all hospitals, care homes and home care agencies to ensure that they meet national standards of quality and safety

 Your feedback plays a vital role in helping CQC Inspectors to decide when and where to inspect services.
 If you would like to report poor care, visit www.cqc.org.uk and click on ‘Your experience’.

-The Talkcontinence Forum is not managed, hosted or moderated by B&BF and talkHealth Forums is an independent organisation entirely separate from the Bladder and Bowel Foundation.
-B&BF neither endorses the content nor contributes to any content on the Forum sites, unless specifically marked as such.
-B&BF accepts no responsibility for any of the content on the talkhealth Forums.
+The ‘talkhealth forum’ is not managed, hosted or moderated by Bladder and Bowel Foundation (B&BF) and any continence forums within talkhealth are entirely separate from B&BF.
+B&BF clinical representatives may take part in a talkhealth continence forum but do not endorse any content posted by others or contribute to any content on the forum sites, unless specifically marked as such.
+B&BF accepts no responsibility for any of the wider content on the talkhealth forums.